ThanhNguyxn/Source-game/README.md

 ---

-#### 28. 🔤 Wordle
+#### 28. ðŸ”¤ Wordle
 Guess the 5-letter word in 6 attempts!

 **Features:**
 - **Daily word challenge** (same word for everyone each day)
 - Color-coded feedback:
-  - 🟩 Green: Correct letter in correct position
+  - ðŸŸ© Green: Correct letter in correct position
-  - 🟨 Yellow: Correct letter in wrong position
+  - ðŸŸ¨ Yellow: Correct letter in wrong position
-  - ⬜ Gray: Letter not in word
+  - â¬œ Gray: Letter not in word
 - Virtual keyboard with color feedback
 - Statistics tracking:
   - Win streak